Background

 activities.
 A classified advertisement section provides an outlet for

 those who want to dispose of their vehicles or spares.
-In addition we

 have a monthly “noggin and natter” which you are most welcome